angarsky/diveintopython/learn/modules/libraries.md

 Users often use the words 'Module' and 'Library' to refer to pre-written codes and functions that offer a vast range of features and functionalities that can be added to Python programs.
-Everything described below will be true for modules.

 ## Python Libraries